On belief propagation guided decimation for random k-SAT: The probabilistic framework for analyzing BPdec

+is exponentially small \whp\ To this end, we are going to prove that the measure $\beta_{\PHI}$ is `rather close' to the uniform distribution on $\cbc{-1,1}^V$ \whp, of which $\cS(\PHI)$ constitutes only an exponentially small fraction.

-For the sake of the analysis, we consider a slightly modified version of {\tt BPdec}.
+To facilitate the analysis, we are going to work with a slightly modified version of {\tt BPdec}.
 While the original {\tt BPdec} assigns the variables in the natural order $x_1,\ldots,x_n$, the modified version {\tt PermBPdec} chooses a permutation $\pi$ of $\brk n$ uniformly at random and assigns the variables in the order $x_{\pi(1)},\ldots,x_{\pi(n)}$.
-Let $\bar\beta_\Phi$ denote the probability distribution induced on $\cbc{0,1}^V$ by {\tt PermBPdec}$(\Phi)$.
+Let $\bar\beta_\Phi$ denote the probability distribution induced on $\cbc{-1,1}^V$ by {\tt PermBPdec}$(\Phi)$.
 Because the uniform distribution over $k$-CNFs is invariant under permutations of the variables, we obtain

-\begin{fact} If $\bar\beta_{\PHI}(S(\PHI))\leq\exp(-\Omega(n))$ \whp, then $\mathrm{success}(\PHI)=\beta_{\PHI}(S(\PHI))\leq\exp(-\Omega(n))$ \whp \end{fact}
+\begin{fact} If $\bar\beta_{\PHI}(\cS(\PHI))\leq\exp(-\Omega(n))$ \whp, then $\mathrm{success}(\PHI)=\beta_{\PHI}(\cS(\PHI))\leq\exp(-\Omega(n))$ \whp \end{fact}